ujr/swtools/doc/Tools.md

     has been read; the public domain [buf.h][growable-buf] header-only library will be used to implement growable arrays.

 This design precludes NUL in the input.
-To allow null, we could explicitly record starting position *and* length of each line in *linebuf*.
+To allow NUL, we could explicitly record starting position *and* length of each line in *linebuf*.